samsont/Visual-Studio-Natvis-File-for-Image-Watch/README.md

 My image for this project was: template <class T, unsigned int Cdepth> class Image

-You can see in the file how to deal with
+You can see in the file how to deal with templates, and what variables need to be defined.
+The alternate names don't seem to do anything, but I left them in.

 # Some Notes
 unique_ptr<ImageType> myvar; does not work.
 But, you can go into the Watch and look at myvar._Myptr